Current Use, or Use Value Appraisal (UVA)

 Current Use is available for both forest land and farm land.
 There are many nuances to how Current Use works, but here are the basics.

-Landowners who enter the program must agree to two main principals.
+Landowners who enter the program must agree to the following principals:

-First, land that is enrolled cannot be developed.
-If it is developed, the landowner is subject to a penalty, which can be significant depending on the value of the land being withdrawn from the program.
+Land that is enrolled cannot be developed.
+If it is developed, the area developed must be withdrawn from the program.
+The landowner is subject to a penalty, or Land Use Change Tax (LUCT).
+The LUCT is 10% of the full fair market value of land that is developed, so can be significant depending on the value of the land being withdrawn.

 I always tell my clients that if there are areas of their land that are never likely to be developed, then those are perfect areas to enter into Current Use.
-If there are other areas where options should remain open to build on someday, then those areas should be excluded from enrollment.
+If there are other areas that may be built on someday, it is best to leave those acres out of the program.

-Second, the land must be managed for forestry.
+- The land must be managed for forestry.
 Work is guided by a forest management plan and map.
-How this type of plan is developed, and what it contains, are described in more detail below.
+How the forest management plan is developed, and what it contains, are described in more detail in the Forest Management Plan section below.

-By agreeing to not develop land, and to manage it for forestry, the state then taxes the land at its “use value” – the value for which the land is being used.
+By agreeing to not develop land, and to manage it for timber and/or conservation values, the state then taxes the land at its “use value” – the value for which the land is being used.
 This amounts to a substantial reduction on property taxes.
-It varies by town, but the reduction in the land portion of a property tax bill can be significant, sometimes 70%, 80% or even 90%!
+It varies by town, but the reduction in the land portion of a property tax bill can be significant, sometimes 70%, 80% or more!

-The Agriculture program is available to any farmer with more than 25 acres in agriculture, or to a landowner that has a lease with a bonified farmer for more than $2,000/year.
-Farm buildings are also exempt from property taxes under this program, which can be another huge tax saving.
+The Current Use Agriculture program is available to any farmer with more than 25 acres in agriculture, or to a landowner that has a lease with a qualified farmer for more than $2,000/year.
+Farm buildings are also exempt from property taxes under this program, which can be another significant tax saving.

 Forest Management Plan

 To get in the Current Use program, landowners are required to submit a 10-year forest management plan.
-The plan covers topics such as timber management, regeneration, wildlife, trail layout and other topics.
+The plan covers topics such as timber management, resource protection, forest regeneration, sensitive areas, wildlife, trail layout and other topics.
 The plan must be submitted to a County Forester for approval.

 One of the main services we offer at Long Meadow Resource Management is to develop management plans and maps for landowners that meet the requirements of the Current Use program, while at the same time fulfilling landowner goals and aspirations.
 The management planning process allows us to learn what aspects of land ownership are most important to our clients, be it song bird habitat, wildlife viewing, generating income, outdoor recreation, or other values.
 At the same time, landowners come to understand more about the natural resources on their land.
 These discussions, along with the inventory process, are used to organize thoughts about how the land should be used, and to design an implementation strategy.
 Regardless of Current Use, it is an excellent idea for landowners to create a solid management plan for their properties.

-County forester approval is required for all Current Use management plans.
-Though certain requirements must be met, there is great flexibility in how management can occur.
+Though certain requirements must be met for County Forester approval, there is great flexibility in how management can occur.
 A good plan will help landowners meet their goals, while satisfying the objective of Current Use to support the local working landscape economy in a sustainable manner.
-So, a plan that proposes to cut every single tree without regard to its environmental impacts will not be approved.
-Neither will a plan that says no trees will ever get cut.
 Plans must be written and executed with good forest management in mind.

 Mapping the Land

-We start the management planning process by creating a GIS map of the property.
-This includes finding boundaries, understanding the lay of the land, and picking up on important geographic and cultural features.
+An accurate and useful property map is an important resource for any forestland owner.
+Long Meadow Resource Management starts the management planning process by creating a detailed GIS map of the property.
+This is produced by finding boundaries, understanding the lay of the land, and picking up on important geographic and cultural features.

 Once a map is created, the property is delineated into forest stands.
 This helps organize the property into treatment areas, special places, natural communities and the like.
 Inventory plots are then mapped out to help guide the field data collection process, or forest inventory.
 The map is field checked and updated during the inventory process.